rtCamp/Frappe-Manager/docs/commands/index.md

 ## Flag Conventions

-Four rules hold across every fm command, so a flag means the same thing everywhere:
+Five rules hold across every fm command, so a flag means the same thing everywhere:

 - **`--yes` / `-y`** answers any confirmation prompt: "do the thing I typed, don't ask."
 It never expands what a command does.
 Every prompt defaults to **No**: a bare Enter aborts.
 Under `--non-interactive`, an unanswered prompt refuses and names `--yes`.
 - **Dangerous behaviors are their own named flags** (`--restore-db`, `--delete-backups`, `--skip-db-backup`, `--on-failure`).
 A decision that changes *what* happens is never buried in a prompt only: the flag names it, and `--yes` never answers it for you.
 - **`--force` selects a stronger action** (recreate containers, interrupt jobs, renew early).
 It never skips a question.
 - **`--dry-run` prints the plan and changes nothing**: exit 0, never prompts.
 Available on the plan-first commands (`prune`, `services prune`, `migrate`, `services migrate`, `delete`, `update`, `create`); it is the scriptable way to see a plan, since non-interactive runs without `--yes` refuse instead.
+- **The exit code answers "did the thing I typed happen?"** Declining a confirmation exits **non-zero**, because the command was asked to act and did not.
+That is the same answer a non-interactive run without `--yes` already gives, so a script cannot tell a human saying no from a refused flag, and neither reads as success.
+A command that finds nothing to do (`fm migrate` with no stale benches) exits **0**: that one did finish.

 ---